 This can be easily worked out on the first call by asking the right questions during the discovery sales process.

 20 B2B sales discovery questions that every rep can use

-To build strong relationships and close more sales, you need to be asking the right questions.
-Open-ended sales discovery questions are a wonderful way to start a conversation and gain a deeper understanding of your prospect’s needs.
+Every sales manager and their sales force wants to build strong relationships and close more deals.
+To do this, successful sales leaders understand that the best questions are open-ended, enabling them to start a conversation and gain a deeper understanding of their prospect’s needs.

 Open-ended sales discovery questions are typically questions that can’t be answered with a simple “yes” or “no” answer.
 Instead, they require that the prospect provide a more in-depth answer that will provide valuable information for you to be able to close the sale.

 In general, there are three levels of sales discovery questions that can help you gather the information you need to close the sale through the discovery sales process: